The Nuc Beehive

 It is a good idea to wear your beekeeping protective gear and light your smoker.

-Bee boxes that hold these mini-hives are really cute.
+Bee boxes that hold these mini-families of bees are really cute and useful.
 They are traditionally the same height as a standard Langstroth deep box.

 Some beekeepers even use 2 deep nuc boxes stacked on top of each other as the colony grows.
 And of course, you can buy nuc sized equipment in shallow and medium sizes as well.

-What does a bee nuc box cost?
-You can usually find an unassembled nuc for less than $80.
+You can usually find an unassembled nuc box for less than $80.
 This includes the bottom board, deep, inner cover and top.
 The frames and foundation you have to add.

 What is a Bee Nuc Used for?